Quantum coding with low-depth random circuits: Expurgation algorithm

 \section{Expurgation algorithm}

 As discussed in Sec.~\ref{sec:block}, there are strategies in higher dimensions to overcome the $\log N$ depth scaling found for random Clifford circuits.
-In this section, we introduce a natural method for these low-depth codes based on the fact that the dominant failure mode at depths $[\log N]^{1/D} \le d \le \log N$ are rare regions with bad logical qubits.
+In this section, we introduce a natural method to improve the performance of these low-depth codes based on the fact that the dominant failure mode at depths $[\log N]^{1/D} \le d \le \log N$ are rare regions with bad logical qubits.

 The basic ingredient in our algorithm is the efficient implementation of quantum measurements of stabilizer code-space density matrices \cite{Aaronson04}.
 We assume we are given a single logical operator $g$.
 We can update a generating set for the stabilizer code and its logical operators by making a projective measurement of the code space density matrix following the tableau rules outlined by Aaronson and Gottesman \cite{Aaronson04} \be